genesis-community/bosh-genesis-kit/MANUAL.md

 ##### Operational notes

 - Each named `type: pve` cpi-config entry dispatches to the same colocated `pve_cpi` job binary already installed on the director (dispatch is keyed by `type`, not `name`).
 No extra release or job colocation is required to add a second named CPI.
-See `bosh-pve-cpi-release`'s README for detail.
+See `bosh-proxmox-cpi-release`'s README for detail.
 - A stemcell uploaded to one CPI is not automatically available on another.
 Upload with `--fix` against each named CPI (`bosh -e <alias> upload-stemcell <file> --fix`) after declaring the second CPI.
 On CPI releases below the per-request `context` override floor, uploads to every named CPI silently land on the first-listed cluster regardless of address -- verify placement against each cluster's own view (`pmx <context> pve node vm list`), not just `bosh stemcells`.
 - BOSH resolves an instance's CPI from its current availability zone on every operation (deploy, cloud-check, resurrection).
 An AZ2 outage cannot affect AZ1's instances directly, but an AZ-scoped API outage can still take a fleet-wide `cloud-check` down if the persistent-disk scan cannot reach the unreachable cluster.
 - Moving an already-deployed instance's `azs:` across two independent PVE clusters, with an existing persistent disk, succeeds without error but orphans the disk: BOSH's agent-level disk migration only works when the old and new disk are attachable to the same VM, which is never true across two clusters with no shared storage/API path.
 Treat an AZ reassignment as a new instance group (blue/green) and migrate data out-of-band instead.